 Maximilian Boeck

-I am a macroeconomist currently working as an assistant professor (non-tenure track) at Friedrich-Alexander University Erlangen-Nuremberg.
+Welcome to my website!
+I am a macroeconomist currently working as an assistant professor (non-tenure track) at Friedrich-Alexander-University Erlangen-Nuremberg.
 Last year, I was the Klaus-Liebscher Economic Research Fellow at the Oesterreichische Nationalbank.
 Previously, I was a postdoctoral researcher at Università Bocconi, held a postdoctoral fellowship position at the Department of International Economics at the Vienna School of International Studies, and was awarded the Erwin-Schrödinger Fellowship of the Austrian Science Fund.
 In 2021, I completed my PhD studies at the Vienna University of Economics and Business.

 You can find my CV here.
 Here is more information: Google ScholarResearchGateGitHub